 What's clear space?
 How should I use it for my business branding?

-If you're a small business owner or marketer who is handling graphic design duties for your company, this article is for you.
+If you're a small business owner or marketer who handles graphic design duties for your product packaging, this article is for you.

-By putting certain guidelines in place, you can become exponentially more efficient and productive at producing quality graphics for your company.
+By implementing specific guidelines, you can become more efficient and productive at producing quality graphics for your company.

-Adding a definition of clear space to your logo is one such standard of blank space branding.
-Defining logo clear space will save you a ton of time and help ensure that your logo is displayed correctly at all times.
+Adding a definition of clear space to your logo is one standard of blank space branding.
+Defining the logo's clear space will save you time and help ensure that your logo is displayed correctly.

 What is logo clear space?